randomstring/WeasleyClock/BuildLog.md

 # 2020-06-13

-Noticed that clock state sensor in homeassistant was not getting updated often enough.
+Noticed that clock state sensor in HomeAssistant was not getting updated often enough.
 Only on major state transitions 'moving' to 'stationary' for instance.
 I added the home assistant proximity integration to add something with a value that would change as the